ytstudent/Text_Classifier_with_Common_Model/README.md

 About data:
     a.There are only 20 sentences in the data files because the original data is the company's business secret.The data just for you to         understand codes in "type_transforms.py".
-    b.Those sentences has been tokenized before I transform it in "data_all.txt".You can use jieba to tokenize Chinese string.
+    b.Those sentences has been tokenized before I transformed it in "data_all.txt".You can use jieba to tokenize Chinese string.

 About accuracy: It's very dependent on the original data